wang-youzhuo/wang-youzhuo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

- Hello, I am Hanqing Wang, I got my bachelor's degree at School of Artificial Intelligence and Automation, Huazhong University of Science and Technology <a href="http://aia.hust.edu.cn/">HUST AIA</a>, I'm currently interested in artificial intelligence, computer vision, machine learning, and their applications in robotics.
+ Hello, I am Hanqing Wang, an incoming Mphil student in  <a href="https://www.hkust-gz.edu.cn/zh/?variant=zh-cn">Hong Kong University of Science and Technology(GZ)</a>.
+I got my bachelor degree at School of Artificial Intelligence and Automation, Huazhong University of Science and Technology <a href="http://aia.hust.edu.cn/">HUST AIA</a>, and I am a research intern at <a href="[http://aia.hust.edu.cn/](https://www.shlab.org.cn/)">ShangHai AI Lab</a> Now.

+ I'm currently interested in artificial intelligence, computer vision, machine learning, and their applications in robotics and MLLMs.
 If you have any questions, feel free to drop me an email!

 # 🔥 News